Next event in:

 Summary

-This article provides tips on how to file US taxes abroad; however, it isn’t a comprehensive guide.
-There is a well-written guide on the IRS website; however, even with that guidance, tax can be complicated.
-Blue Umbrella is based in the Netherlands and helps U.S. citizens living in the Netherlands file their U.S. tax returns.
+This article provides tips on filing US taxes abroad; however, it isn’t a comprehensive guide.
+There is a well-written guide on the IRS website; however, even with that guidance, taxes can be complicated.
+Taxbrella, based in the Netherlands, helps U.S. citizens living there file their U.S. tax returns.